Partnerships

 • Lancaster University, Ghana - The first British university branch campus in Ghana allows students to access Lancaster’s teaching and research excellence.

 • Lancaster University College, Beijing Jiaotong University, China - A joint institute.
-Students receive a degree from both institutions and a joint academic transcript.
+Students receive dual-degrees from both institutions with separate academic transcripts.

 • Sunway University, Malaysia - Academic partnership where students can study on a range of undergraduate degree schemes and graduate from both universities.